Although there are some great cloud storage services on the market today, there are lots of benefits to building your own cloud storage platform.

 Some amazing features right?
 You might be expecting it to cost a fair bit, but ownCloud is actually free.

 A paid Online and Enterprise editions are available.
-With Online version, you get a free trial and $11.99 premium option with unlimited file size, while Enterprise version is more suited for large companies and the price depends on your needs.
+With the Online version, you get a free trial and $11.99 premium option with unlimited file size, while Enterprise version is more suited for large companies and the price depends on your needs.

 - File syncing client works with any OS and on mobile